-Adventurer Mfg.
-Ltd. Partnership is a Canadian owned company with a reputation for quality and reliability.
-We build all of our units with Canadian conditions in mind.
+ALP is a Canadian owned company with a reputation for quality and reliability.
+We build all of our units with Canadian & US conditions in mind.
 Each unit is identified with the following labels or plates:

-A. RVIA and ANSI labels are affixed to the exterior of each unit, usually near the entrance door.
-Adventurer LP meets or exceeds these specifications.

-B. A camper label is attached to the exterior of all truck campers.
+- A. RVIA and ANSI labels are affixed to the exterior of each unit, usually near the entrance door.
+ALP meets or exceeds these specifications. - B. Camper label is attached to the exterior of all truck campers.
 This label is near the entrance door, and shows the model and serial numbers, date of manufacture and camper mass.